 MSM is strongly committed to developing the full potential of all faculty and has a variety of venues to achieve that goal.
+The Office of Faculty Affairs and Development (OFAD) administers a variety of faculty development opportunities and resources, with travel support for selected external venues.

-The federally-funded clinical Faculty Development Program began in 1993 in the department of family medicine and currently exists under the auspices of the NCPC.
+The federally funded clinical Faculty Development Program began in 1993 in the department of family medicine and currently exists under the auspices of the NCPC.
 This program is aimed primarily at clinical faculty and includes topics such as teaching in clinical settings, teaching physical exams and procedural skills, using large databases for health services research, curriculum development, public speaking, and use of projected and non-projected media.
 Participants produce tangible evidence of their new skills such as a letter to the editor, a case report, concept paper for a grant proposal, and a poster displaying their health services research projects.
 The program includes a modular (longitudinal) program aimed at our own local faculty and community preceptors, an executive program for faculty from around the nation, and a series of brief workshops open to the general MSM community.